|

 It’s an informal restaurant where you order at a counter outside.
 There are tables they set up where you can eat at.
 They have 5 croquettes to choose from, but if you’ve never had croquettes before, try the original first.

-18. Try All The Belgian Beer At Le Pantins
+18. Try All The Belgian Beer At Le Pantin

-Not even a block away from Le Comptoir à Croquer Flagey is our favourite places in Brussels for beer.
-I swear, we ended up going to Le Pantins at least twice a week trying a new Belgian beer every time (and always grabbed croquettes after)!
+Not even a block away from Le Comptoir à Croquer Flagey is my favourite place in Brussels for beer.
+I swear, I ended up going to Le Pantins at least twice a week trying a new Belgian beer every time (and always grabbed croquettes after)!

-We’re not into the ‘staying out late clubbing’ scene, so this was our perfect night out.
+I’m not into the ‘staying out late clubbing’ scene, so this was my perfect night out.
 Le Pantins had a good selection of different Belgian beers to try, a huge young local scene, and board games to play.

-I swear, no matter the hour we showed up, it was always packed.
-Despite that, we also never had a problem finding a seat (FYI there’s an entire upstairs section too).
+I swear, no matter when I showed up, it was always packed.
+Despite that, I also never had a problem finding a seat (FYI there’s an entire upstairs section too).

 P.S.
-Add even more fun to your beer tasting at Le Pantins with a beer tasting journal!
+Add even more fun to your beer tasting at Le Pantin with a beer tasting journal!

-19. Hidden Gems in Brussels: Where To Try the Best Beer in the World?
+19. Where To Try the Best Beer in the World?

-So to make your life a bit easier, we found two places to visit in Brussels where you might be able to find the best beer in the world.
+So to make your life a bit easier I found two places in Brussels where you might be able to find the best beer in the world.

 Your first option is go to The Monk on Rue St. Catherine.
 It’s so secret that it isn’t on the menu, you’ll have to ask the bartender for it.
 Just a heads up, it’ll cost you.
 It’s around €10 and this was one of the cheapest we found, and you get to enjoy it in a bar setting.

-December 2024 Update: The historic Cafe Monk closed and is reopening under new management as Billie.
-I don’t know if they will still have the best beer in the world on the secret menu.
+December 2024 Update: The historic Cafe Monk closed and has reopened under new management as Billie.
+Unfortunately, they no longer have a secret menu with Westvleteren.

 If the Monk doesn’t have it when you visit, you can also try looking at Beer Mania in Ixelles.
 They were selling it too, but it was more expensive.